As of Oct. 15, all police scanner traffic in Douglas County will be encrypted and unavailable to public and news outlets

 Fire and medical radio traffic will not be encrypted because with those calls personal information is generally not communicated via the radio to comply with Health Insurance Portability and Accountability Act, or HIPAA, regulations.

-The FBI’s Criminal Justice Information system is basically a database that’s available to the law enforcement community nationwide.
+The FBI’s Criminal Justice Information Services system is basically a database that’s available to the law enforcement community nationwide.
 Agencies can submit information to, and obtain information from, CJIS regarding criminal identities and histories, missing persons and a host of other data — an exchange that’s heavily relied upon by law enforcement.

 The Oct.
 15 date was set locally, not by the FBI, which Armbrister said is, for now, giving agencies time to acquire encrypted radio devices before at some point setting a firm compliance deadline.